 These five episodes alternate between negative and positive portrayals of kingship.
 The people want a king like all the other nations, but Samuel is theologically opposed.

-These chapters describe the establishment of the monarchy in Israel with The first king of Israel More as its first king.
+These chapters describe the establishment of the monarchy in Israel with Saul as its first king.
 Two differing attitudes toward the monarchy appear here.
 Three texts, in which The judge who anointed the first two kings of Israel More opposes kingship (1 Samuel 8:4-22; 10:17-27; 12:1-25), alternate with two others that speak favorably of the monarchy (1 Samuel 9:1-10:16; 11:1-15).
-The differences have been accounted for in two ways: (1) In the nineteenth century, Wellhausen thought they represented different sources: an earlier source, favorable to the monarchy that reflected the time of the monarchy itself, and a later, unfavorable source that reflected the situation of an Israel suffering in exile because of the failures of the kings.
-(2) In the twentieth century, Weiser and others claimed that antimonarchial sentiments were more probable in the early period when Israel was making the transition from tribal confederation to monarchy.
+The differences have been accounted for in two ways: (1) In the 19th century, the biblical scholar Julius Wellhausen thought they represented different sources: an earlier source, favorable to the monarchy that reflected the time of the monarchy itself, and a later, unfavorable source that reflected the situation of an Israel suffering in exile because of the failures of the kings.
+(2) In the 20th century, Artur Weiser and others claimed that anti monarchical sentiments were more probable in the early period when Israel was making the transition from tribal confederation to monarchy.

 Literary considerations argue for this final form reading.
 References to Samuel being “old” (8:1; 12:2) and “listening to the voice of” (that is, “obeying”) in the same chapters (8:7, 9, 19, 22; 12:1, 14, 15) serve as an inclusio and a thematic refrain for the section that is preceded by the closing formula for a judge (7:13-17) and followed by the introductory formula for a king (13:1).